Neural network (biology)

-A neural network, also called a neuronal network, is an interconnected population of neurons (typically containing multiple neural circuits).
+A neural network, also called a neuronal network, is an interconnected population of neurons typically containing multiple neural circuits.
 Biological neural networks are studied to understand the organization and functioning of nervous systems.

-Closely related are artificial neural networks, machine learning models inspired by biological neural networks.
-They consist of artificial neurons, which are mathematical functions that are designed to be analogous to the mechanisms used by neural circuits.
+Artificial neural networks, which are defined as machine learning models, are loosely inspired by biological neural networks.
+They consist of artificial neurons, which are created through mathematical functions that are designed to be mimic to the mechanisms used by neural circuits.

-Overview
+Key biology

 A biological neural network is composed of a group of chemically connected or functionally associated neurons.
 A single neuron may be connected to many other neurons and the total number of neurons and connections in a network may be extensive.
 Connections, called synapses, are usually formed from axons to dendrites, though dendrodendritic synapses and other connections are possible.
-Apart from electrical signalling, there are other forms of signalling that arise from neurotransmitter diffusion.
+Apart from electrical signaling, there are other forms of signaling that arise from neurotransmitter diffusion.

+The origin of a neural network begins with a simple neuron.
+Nerve cells, or neurons, are unique in that they have the ability to translate electrical signals into chemical signals, and connect pathways through the body together through that mechanism.
+Since they have a unique purpose, they also have a unique morphology.

+A single neuron consists of three main parts, the cell body, the dendrites, and the axon.
+The cell body acts as a control center of the neuron, and contains the cell's nucleus and other organelles.
+Dendrites are branch-like extensions that come off of the cell body on one end, and their main purpose is to receive signals from other neurons.
+These signals are known as afferent signals, meaning they move toward the central nervous system.
+The axon is a long, tail-like structure that exits out of the cell body on the other end, and it is responsible for carrying action potentials away from the dendrites and cell body to other neurons (efferent signals).
+The axon terminal is the end of the axon where the action potential (electrical signaling) triggers the release of neurotransmitters, neuromodulators, or neurohormones (chemical signal), which creates the synapse that communicates with neighboring neurons.
+When this synaptic connection occurs between a large number of neurons, a neural network is formed.
+In the process of creating a synaptic connection, there is a synaptic transmission from the presynaptic neuron to the postsynaptic neuron.